openstack/glance/doc/source/admin/useful-image-properties.rst

   image properties, should that be desirable.
 See the :ref:`property-protections` section of this Guide for more information.

+* Glance reserves properties namespaced with the ``os_glance`` prefix for its own use and will refuse attempts by API users to set or change them.

 * You can use a plugin to the interoperable image import process to set specific properties on non-admin images imported into Glance.
 See :ref:`iir_plugins` for more information.
 See the original spec,